Have a startup in Detroit? Apply to pitch at TechCrunch’s Detroit virtual meetup! – TechCrunch

 Qualifications

-- Early-stage startup (Series A or earlier)
+- Early-stage startups (Series A or earlier)

 - Startups based in the Detroit region will be given priority